 Learning to recognize the signs of Felty syndrome will help you avoid frequent sick days and trips to the doctor.
 Here’s what you should know about Felty syndrome and ways to keep your immune system healthy with RA.

 Felty syndrome is named after the American physician, Augustus Felty, who was the first recorded person to identify the condition at Johns Hopkins Hospital in 1924.
 The National Organization for Rare Disorders defines Felty syndrome as “splenomegaly with rheumatoid arthritis.”
-In addition to an enlarged spleen, those with Felty syndrome also have neutropenia (a low white blood cell count).
+Those with Felty syndrome have neutropenia (a low white blood cell count) in addition to an enlarged spleen.

 People with Felty syndrome have many of the classic signs of feeling “under the weather.”
 They’re more likely to experience skin and respiratory infections.
 Symptoms may include:

-Your doctor may be able to feel an enlarged spleen during a physical exam or use imaging tests, such as an ultrasound, computed tomography, or X-rays for diagnosis.
+Your doctor may be able to feel an enlarged spleen during a physical exam or use imaging tests, such as an ultrasound, CT scans, or X-rays, for diagnosis.
 The spleen is located on the left side of the body, just below the rib cage.
 An enlarged spleen can press on your stomach and affect your eating habits.
 Many people don’t notice the symptoms of spleen enlargement, but these can include early satiety (feeling full) after eating a small amount, or a loss of appetite.
 Pain in the upper left abdomen that may extend to the left shoulder is another symptom.

 Spleen enlargement can happen in response to a passing cold or as part of an ongoing problem, like Felty syndrome.
 Because the spleen’s job is to filter damaged blood cells and help produce neutrophils, the signs of an enlarged spleen can be seen in blood test results.